Pathway/Genome Database Concepts Guide

 This section introduces concepts relevant to PGDB metabolic and signalling pathways.
 Many of the issues discussed here are also explored in .

 Pathway boundaries are defined heuristically, using the judgement of expert curators.
+More information about curation practices is available in the Curator Guide.
 Curators consider the following aspects of a pathway when defining its boundaries.

 The preceding philosophy toward pathway boundary definition contrasts sharply with KEGG maps.
 KEGG maps are on average 4.2 times larger than MetaCyc pathways because KEGG tends to group into a single map multiple biological pathways that converge on a single metabolite [Pathway05] .

 We define a super-pathway as a cluster of related pathways.
 Typically, a super-pathway consists of a linked set of smaller pathways that share a common metabolite.
 For example, the super pathway superpathway of phenylalanine, tyrosine, and tryptophan biosynthesis consists of several pathways that converge at the metabolite chorismate.
 The components of super-pathways include base pathways (pathways that are not themselves super-pathways), other super-pathways, and individual reactions that have not necessarily been assigned to base pathways.
 Those reactions typically serve to connect together the component pathways within a super-pathway.

 Super-pathways are stored within each PGDB – they are not computed dynamically.